joy21fs/gd-frontend-202205/README.md

 - RegEx
   - test() Tests for a match in a string.
 It returns true or false.
-  - new RegExp(filter, "i"): the second parameter "i" here is a flag meaning to conduct case-insensitive search To include a flag with the regular expression, use this syntax:

-const re = /pattern/flags;
+  - new RegExp(filter, "i"): the second parameter "i" here is a flag meaning to conduct case-insensitive search To include a flag with the regular expression, use this syntax: const re = /pattern/flags;
-Copy to Clipboard
     or
     const re = new RegExp('pattern', 'flags')

 - HTML entities
   &nbsp; meaning non-breaking space